courselabs/observability/labs/troubleshooting/README.md

 ![](../../img/troubleshooting-jaeger.png)

-- build an area visualization in Kibana at http://localhost:5601 to show count of documents over time, split by `AppName` and you should see three applications writing lots of logs:
+- an area visualization in Kibana at http://localhost:5601 showing count of documents over time, split by `AppName` and by `MachineName`, should show four application instances writing logs:

 ![](../../img/troubleshooting-kibana.png)

-This is not meant to be a Docker troubleshooting exercise, but all the app and networking configuration is in Docker Compose.
-You'll need to fix things up by editing the application Compose file [app.yml](./app.yml) when you find the issues, then running this command:
+This is not meant to be a Docker troubleshooting exercise - all the app and networking configuration is in Docker Compose, so there may be issues there or in the observability component configuration.

+When you find issues, update the files to fix them and run this to restart the containers:

 ```
-docker-compose -f labs/troubleshooting/apps.yml up -d
+docker-compose -f labs/troubleshooting/metrics.yml -f labs/troubleshooting/logging.yml -f labs/troubleshooting/tracing.yml -f labs/troubleshooting/apps.yml restart
 ```

 Don't go straight to the solution!
 These are the sort of issues you will get all the time, so it's good to start working through the steps to diagnose problems.